Azure/FTA-WelcomeKits/specialized/avs/migrate/migrate.md

 2. Gain insights in the potential dependencies between workloads which need to be considered carefully,
 3. Gain insights how many AVS nodes will be required to host the workloads in scope.

 Azure Migrate offers various capabilities to support this analysis either through collecting performance data online using the Azure Migrate on-premises discovery appliance or by importing the required data using a RVTools export file.
-With the Azure Migrate Discovery appliance, performace information can be gathered over a period of time and this is therefor considered more acurate then using an RVTools import which is a point in time snapshot of the performance data.
+With the Azure Migrate Discovery appliance, performance information can be gathered over a period of time and this is therefor considered more accurate then using an RVTools import which is a point in time snapshot of the performance data.
 | Title | Type | Reference |
 | ----- | ---- | --------- |
 | Azure VMware Solution (AVS) Migration and Capacity Planning using Azure Migrate Server Assessment | Video - YouTube | [Link](https://www.youtube.com/watch?v=NoNG-hkksrA&t=692s&pp=ygUcYXp1cmUgbWlncmF0ZSBhc3Nlc3NtZW50IGF2cw%3D%3D) |